liberland/laws/drafting/consolidated/border_law.md

 NOW, THEREFORE, BE IT ENACTED by the Citizens and the Government of Liberland.

-# Book 1: Borders and Establishing their Security
+## Chapter 1: Borders and Establishing their Security

-## Chapter 1: Borders
+## Title 1: Borders

 ### Article 1: Border Demarcation
 1) The territorial boundaries of Liberland, herein referred to as "Borders", will be clearly established using a high-precision geospatial coordinate system to support clarity in activities like land transactions, usage, acquisition, and infrastructural development.
 The specific state borders will be determined by international agreement.